-Welcome to Anarchy101 Q&A, where you can ask questions and receive answers about anarchism from other members of the community.
+Welcome to Anarchy101 Q&A, where you can ask questions and receive answers about anarchism, from anarchists.

 Clearly the police and other government agencies perform functions that are directly linked to the maintenance of the political status quo.
 On this basis, they must be challenged.
 However, the majority of us would feel compelled to call the police should we be under attack.
 How may an anarchist society reconcile this need for protection, with the need for liberty and freedom from authority?